aio-libs-abandoned/aioredis-py/docs/api_reference.rst

    :param int db: Redis database index to switch to when connected.

-   :param password: Password to use if redis server instance requires
+   :param password: Password to use if Redis server instance requires
                     authorization.
-   :type password: str or None
+   :type password: str or bytes or None

    :param ssl: SSL context that is passed through to
                :func:`asyncio.BaseEventLoop.create_connection`.